git4humans/git4humans/README.md

 Save with message: _
 ```

-This way, **Git for Humans** will try its best to guide you, to make your experience with Git more fun and enjoyable.
+This way, **Git for Humans** will try its best to guide you, and make your experience with Git more fun and enjoyable.

 ## Usage